gchar00/Robotics-II/README.md

 **Objective:**
 In this lab, the goal is to develop and implement a wall-following algorithm for a mobile robot.
 The robot should be capable of maintaining a constant distance from obstacles while navigating through an environment, using a combination of ultrasonic sensors and an Inertial Measurement Unit (IMU).

+**Key Tasks:**

+- Developing an obstacle-following algorithm.
+- Simulating the robot's movement around obstacles while maintaining a set distance from the walls.